elastic/eland/README.md

 - Supports Python 3.7+ and Pandas 1.3
 - Supports Elasticsearch clusters that are 7.11+, recommended 7.14 or later for all features to work.
+  Make sure your Eland major version matches the major version of your Elasticsearch cluster.

 ### Prerequisites